katpavan/katpavan.github.io/portfolio.md

 permalink: /portfolio/
 ---

-These are companies I've made angel investments in.
-I've put $1M of my own money into these companies.
+I wrote checks to these companies.

 ## Web3